tosin2013/cloi/README.md

 We welcome contributions from the community!
 By contributing to this project, you agree to the following guidelines:

 - **Scope:** Contributions should align with the project's goals of providing a secure, local AI debugging assistant
-- **Non-Commercial Use:** All contributions must adhere to the CC BY-NC 4.0 license
+- **License:** All contributions must be licensed under the GNU General Public License v3.0 (GPL-3.0)
+- **Copyleft:** Any derivative works must also be distributed under the GPL-3.0 license

 For more detailed information on contributing, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.